 The Paramount+ deal signals MMA’s maturation as a mainstream sport while also raising questions about its long-term trajectory.
 Traditional sports leagues have moved toward streaming, with NFL games on Amazon Prime and MLB on Apple TV+ demonstrating that live sports content drives subscriber growth more effectively than scripted programming.
 The UFC’s embrace of this model positions the promotion alongside established leagues rather than as an alternative entertainment product competing for discretionary spending.

 The deal also represents a vote of confidence in the UFC’s continued growth potential.
-Paramount+ isn’t paying $7.7 billion for current viewership numbers; they’re betting on the UFC expanding its audience over the next seven years.
+Paramount+ isn’t paying that record sum for current viewership numbers; they’re betting on the UFC expanding its audience over the seven-year term.
 That expansion requires the promotion to continue developing stars, particularly in the post-McGregor era when no single fighter commands mainstream attention the way he did at his peak.
 The streaming model should help with star-making by removing financial barriers that prevented casual fans from discovering emerging talents.
 Whether the UFC can cultivate the next generation of household names will determine if Paramount+‘s bet pays off.

 The international implications deserve attention as well.
 Pay-per-view distribution varied significantly by country, with many international fans unable to legally purchase events or facing prohibitive pricing.
 Paramount+ operates globally, potentially opening UFC content to markets that were previously underserved.
 The promotion has identified international growth as a priority, with events scheduled in markets from Europe to Asia throughout 2026.
 If the streaming model makes UFC content accessible to fans worldwide, the total addressable audience could expand dramatically.